-Section 1: The Leadership team will act as the Personnel Committee
+Section 1: The Leadership team shall also function as the Personnel Committee

-Section 3: An Associational Director shall be hired by the Association oversee the day to day functions, represent the association, and serve as Chief Executive Officer.
-Their job description will be determined by the Leadership Committee.
+Section 3: A Ministry Coordinator shall be hired by the Association oversee the day to day functions, represent the association, and serve as Chief Executive Officer.
+Their job description will be determined by the Leadership Team.

 Article VIII Executive Board

-Section 1 - The Association shall have an Executive Board consisting of up to three elected members of each church; two members of cooperating missions and the officers of the Association.
-Pastors of each cooperating church/mission are not ex oficio members but may be elected.
+Section 1 - The Association shall have an Executive Board consisting of up to three elected members of each church and the officers of the Association.
+Pastors of each cooperating church are not ex-officio members but may be elected by their church.

 The Executive Board shall have supervision of all the Associational work and activities between the Annual Meetings of the Association and shall report its activities when the Association meets at the Annual Meeting.

-Section 2 - The Executive Board shall meet twice a year in Spring and Fall.
+Section 2 - The Executive Board shall meet twice each year.
 Special meetings may be called by the Moderator or by the request of five members with at least two weeks’ notice and due diligence of notification.

 Section 3 - The officers of the Association shall be the officers of the Executive Board and must be elected members of this board.

-Section 4 - The Association’s Leadership Team shall consist of Moderator, Vice Moderator, Associational Director and Committee Chairs as noted in Article VIII.
-There will also be two (2) members at large, who are appointed by the Moderator after the Annual Meeting.
-The Associational Director will be a part of the Leadership Team serving as ex-official with voting privileges.
+Section 4 - The Association’s Leadership Team shall consist of Moderator, Vice Moderator, Clerk, Ministry Coordinator and Team Leaders as noted in Article X. There will also be two (2) members at large, who are appointed by the Moderator after the Annual Meeting.
+The Ministry Coordinator will be part of the Leadership Team serving as ex-officio with voting privileges.
 This team will act on behalf of the Executive Board between meetings.

-Section 1 - The Association will form and maintain committees as deemed necessary by the Leadership Team.
+Section 1 - The Association will form and maintain teams as deemed necessary by the Leadership Team.

-Section 2 - The Leadership Team will be responsible for Finance, Budget, and Personnel Committee of the Association.
+Section 2 - The Leadership Team will be responsible for the Finance, Budget, and Personnel of the Association.

-Section 3 - The Leadership Team shall be responsible for nominating the people to serve on the Association’s standing committees.
-The number and make up of these committees is at the discretion of the Leadership Team and Executive Board.
+Section 3 - The Leadership Team shall be responsible for nominating the people to serve on the Association’s teams.
+The number and make up of these teams is at the discretion of the Leadership Team and Executive Board.
 They shall also be responsible for enlisting people to fill vacancies if vacancies occur between Executive Board Meetings.
-The slate of leaders will be presented at the August Executive Board Meeting and elected at the Annual Meeting.
+The slate of leaders will be presented and elected at the Annual Meeting.

-Section 5 - The Moderator, Vice-Moderator, and Associational Director shall serve as ex-officio members of all teams and committees except as defined elsewhere in this document.
+Section 5 - The Moderator, Vice-Moderator, Clerk, and Ministry Coordinator shall serve as ex-officio members of all teams except as defined elsewhere in this document.

 Article X Meetings

-Section 2 - Sessions are to be opened and closed with prayer.
+Section 2 - Meetings are to be opened and closed with prayer.

 Section 3 - Visitors may speak in debate, if properly recognized by the chair, but may not vote or bring motions before the body.

-Section 4 - Only elected messengers who attend one or more sessions of the Association’s Annual Meeting shall be named in the minutes of the Association.
+Section 4 - Only elected messengers who attend the Association’s Annual Meeting shall be named in the minutes of the Association.

 Section 5 - The Annual Meeting and Executive Board Meetings are governed by the most recent version of Robert’s Rules of Order, unless superseded by these Constitution and By-Laws.